-Prior to the Business Combination, the Company had authorized five classes of membership interests, consisting of a class of common units of the Company known as the Class A Common Units (the "Class A Units"), a class of preferred units of the Company known as the Class B Preferred Units (the "Class B Units"), a class of preferred units of the Company known as the Class B Preferred Units (the "Class B-2 Units"), a class of preferred units of the Company known as the Class B Preferred Units (the "Class B-2 Units"), a class of preferred units of the Company known as the Class B Preferred Units (the "Class B-2 Units"), a class of preferred units of the Company known as the Class B-2 Preferred Units (the "Class B-2 Units"), and together with the Class B Units and the Class B-1 Units, the "Preferred Units") and an additional class of common units of the Company to be granted to employees, officers, and directors pursuant to an incentive plan, known as the Class C Common Units (the "Class C Units" and, together with the Class A Units, the "Common Units," and the Common Units together with the Preferred Units (the "Units").
+Prior to the Business Combination, the Company had authorized five classes of membership interests, consisting of a class of common units of the Company known as the Class A Common Units (the "Class A Units"), a class of preferred units of the Company known as the Class B Preferred Units (the "Class B-1 Units"), a class of preferred units of the Company known as the Class B-1 Preferred Units (the "Class B-2 Units"), a class of preferred units of the Company known as the Class B-1 Units, the "Preferred Units") and an additional class of common units of the Company to be granted to employees, officers, and directors pursuant to an incentive plan, known as the Class C Common Units (the "Class C Units") and, together with the Class A Units, the "Common Units," and the Common Units together with the Preferred Units, the "Units").

-Following the Business Combination, the Company has three classes of common stock, Class A Common Stock, Class V-1 Common Stock, and Class V-3 Common Stock (and together, the "Common Stock").
+Following the Business Combination, the Company has three classes of common stock, Class A Common Stock, Class V-1 Common Stock, and Class V-3 Common Stock (and together, the "Common Stock")

 As the Business Combination is accounted for as a reverse recapitalization, all periods prior to the Business Combination have been retroactively adjusted using the Exchange Ratio as stipulated by the Merger Agreement for the equivalent number of shares outstanding immediately after the Merger to effect the reverse recapitalization.
-The Class A Units were converted into Common Stock using an exchange ratio of 61.28 per share, the Class B Units were converted into Common Stock using an exchange ratio of 24,041,300.00 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 58.15 per share.
+The Class A Units were converted into Common Stock using an exchange ratio of 61.28 per share, the Class B Units were converted into Common Stock using an exchange ratio of 24,041,300.00 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 524,041,300.00 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 58.15 per share.
 This is presented within the consolidated statements of changes in redeemable preferred and common units and equity (deficit).